The one who chooses to love will find appropriate ways to express that decision. – Dr. Gary Chapman, The 5 Love Languages

 Sexual desire is a biological imprint for both.
 For us boys, just because we’re wired for it doesn’t necessarily mean it’s our primary language.
 And now we know better, that girls have different wiring altogether.

-So, it’s important to reassess whether we’re only fulfilling a need, or is our touch a genuine physical expression of love.
+So, it’s important to reassess whether we’re only fulfilling a need or a genuine physical expression of love.

 And equally important is learning what our primary language is and that of our partner.
 As Dr. Chapman advises, what having sex is to one could mean doing the laundry to another; both expressions of love.
 Same love, different language.